 - youth outreach and support – assessment, support and ongoing case coordination for young people in their own environment

-- youth residential withdrawal – provided through a community residential drug withdrawal service or through hospital-based treatment
+- youth residential withdrawal – provided through a community residential (live-in) drug withdrawal service or through hospital-based treatment

 - youth home-based withdrawal – provided where the withdrawal is of mild to moderate severity, and the person can be supported by a family member or friend at home